 What is lithography ?

 The word lithography comes from the Ancient Greek language: “lithos”, meaning “stone” and “graphein”, meaning “to write”.
 It was invented in 1796 by German author Alois Senefelder as an economical method of publishing theatrical works.
 Originally, lithographs were created through a drawing image etched onto a stone.
-Even if with new technologies, printmaking process has evolved, some artists and printing house are still practicing this traditional printing technique, as we are doing in IDEM for the production of our lithographs on stone.
+Even if with new technologies, printmaking process has evolved, some artists and printing house are still practicing this traditional printing technique, as we are doing for the production of our lithographs on stone.

 - Traditional techniques

 Traditional lithography is based on the immiscibility of oil and water.
 It consists in painting or drawing with a greasy substance directly onto a flat smooth stone to create an image.
 The stone is then, wetted and an oil-based ink is rolled onto it.
 Only the greasy parts of the stone will pick up the ink.
 Finally, the paper and the stone are run through a press, letting the ink being transferred from the stone to the paper.

 Modern lithography employs the same basic principle but in a more efficient way.
 It consists of covering a printing plate with photosensitive emulsion before the photographic negative of an image is pressed onto it.
 Then the plate is exposed to an ultraviolet light.
 Once developed, the emulsion shows a reverse of the negative image – a perfect replica of the original artwork.

 At Print Them All, we like to alternate between those two print methods with the objective of creating the best fine prints according to the artist’s desire.
 Each of our lithographs is numbered, signed by the artist and stamped by our publishing house.
 We produce all our lithographs at the oldest Parisian printing house, called IDEM, which has been founded in 1881 where artists such as Pablo Picasso, Henri Matisse, Joan Miró and even Marc Chagall used to print their artworks.